-- an written explanation of the proposed rule or rule modification's intended purpose; - (3) proof that the person submitting the petition has a real property interest in groundwater located within the District's jurisdictional boundaries; and - (4) the full name of the person submitting the petition and the person's contact information, including phone number, physical address, mailing address, and email address, if any. - 11.4.3 If a person is unable to comply with any procedures required under this Rule, then the person must submit to the District, on the same day that the person submits a petition under this Rule, a written explanation as to why compliance with the required procedure(s) is not possible and must submit a written request that the Board waive the specific procedure(s) at issue.
-Upon receipt of a written explanation and request as described herein, the Board may, at its sole discretion, waive any procedure set forth under this Rule.
-A petition may be denied for failure to comply with the requirements under this Rule. - 11.4.4 Within 90 days after submission of a petition, the Board shall consider the petition and shall either: - (1) deny the petition and provide an explanation for the denial; or - (2) engage in rulemaking consistent with the granted petition and in accordance with Rules 11.1, 11.2, and 11.3. - 11.4.5 The petitioner shall reimburse the District for any costs incurred by the District to provide notice of a rulemaking hearing under Rule 11.2.2-
+- A separate petition must be filed for each general topic proposed to be addressed by a rule modification or change; - (2) Each petition must be signed and state the full name of each person signing the petition and the person's contact information, including phone number, physical address, mailing address, and email address, if any; - (3) Each petition must include: - (A) proof that the person submitting the petition has a real property interest in groundwater located within the District's jurisdictional boundaries; - (B) a written explanation of the proposed rule or rule modification's intended purpose; - (C) the text of the proposed rule prepared in a manner to indicate the words to be added or deleted from the text of the current rule, if any; and - (D) an allegation of injury or inequity that could result from the failure to adopt the proposed rule. - 11.4.3 If a person is unable to comply with any procedures required under this rule, then the person must submit to the District, on the same day that the person submits a petition under this rule, a written explanation as to why compliance with the required procedure(s) is not possible and must submit a written request that the Board waive the specific procedure(s) at issue.
+Upon receipt of a written explanation and request as described herein, the Board may, at its sole discretion, waive any procedure set forth under this rule.
+A petition may be denied for failure to comply with the requirements under this rule. - 11.4.4 Notice of the Board's consideration of and action on a petition shall be included on a Board agenda with three (3) calendar days' notice compliant with the Texas Open Meetings Act. - 11.4.5 Within 90 (ninety) calendar days after submission of a petition that complies with this rule, the Board shall consider the petition at a Board meeting and either: - (1) grant the petition in part or in its entirety and initiate rulemaking proceedings on the subject matter identified in the granted petition in accordance with the rulemaking procedure set forth in these rules; or - (2) deny the petition in part or in its entirety and provide an explanation for denial in the minutes of the Board meeting or in a separate written statement to be kept in the District's records.